-- Members were encouraged by the feedback provided but had some concerns about the regional model.
-Members felt that a regional model would be difficult particularly in terms of different police services and authorities working together.
-Matt acknowledged these concerns and noted that this was why national roll out plans had been scaled back. - Members briefly discussed the different sources of terrorism and the differences between Islamist-inspired terrorism and far-right terrorism. - It was noted that elected members already engaged in prevention work in other areas such as health, and that the models for this already exist.
-Matt agreed that it was vital to draw lessons from models which already worked well and that it was important to demystify the national security aspect of the project to ensure that effective measures being taken locally work across a range of areas. - Members noted that there was an existing Prevent champions network but that it would welcome further direction from the Home Office. - A conversation was had about resources, training and funding.
+- Members were encouraged by the feedback provided but had some concerns about the regional model, including a concern about working across different police and health service boundaries.
+Matt acknowledged these concerns and noted that this was why national roll out plans had been scaled back. - Members briefly discussed the nature of and responses to different terrorist threats. - It was noted that elected members already engaged in prevention work in other areas such as health, and that the models for this already exist.
+Matt agreed that it was vital to draw lessons from models which already worked well and that it was important to demystify the national security aspect of the project to ensure that effective measures being taken locally work across a range of areas. - Members noted that there was an existing Prevent Champions Network but that it would welcome further direction from the Home Office. - A conversation was had about resources, training and funding.
 Members said that authorities were keen to play their role but were concerned about the lack of additional funding available to deliver what they were being asked to.